Sobhangh/IDP-Z3/README.md

 * Install [python3](https://www.python.org/downloads/) on your machine.
 * Install [poetry](https://python-poetry.org/docs/#installation):
     * after that, logout and login if requested, to update `$PATH`
-* Use git to clone https://gitlab.com/krr/IDP-Z3 to a directory on your machine
+* Use git to clone https://gitlab.com/krr/IDP-Z3 to a directory on your machine, e.g., IDP-Z3
-* Open a terminal in that directory
+* Open a terminal in that IDP-Z3 directory
 * If you have several versions of python3, and want to run on a particular one, e.g., 3.9:
     * run `poetry env use 3.9`
     * replace `python3` by `python3.9` in every command below